jmikedupont2/formal.land/blog/2024-05-10-translation-of-python-code.md

 |)
 ```

 We use a special notation `f (| x1, ..., xn |)` to represent a function application in a monadic context.
-We explain in the next section why we need this notation.
+In the next section, we explain why we need this notation.

 ## Monad and values 🔮

-One of the difficulty in translating some code to a language such as Coq is that Coq is purely functional.
+One of the difficulties in translating some code to a language such as Coq is that Coq is purely functional.
 This means that a function can never modify a variable or raise an exception.
 The non-purely functional actions are called side-effects.

 To solve this issue, we represent the side-effects of the Python code in a [monad](<https://en.wikipedia.org/wiki/Monad_(functional_programming)>) in Coq.
 A monad is a special data structure representing the side-effects of a computation.
 We can chain monadic actions together to represent a sequence of side-effects.